CodethinkLabs/morphir-elm/docs/typescript.md

     const myName: Morphir.IR.Name.Name = ["this", "is", "a", "great", "name"]

-Internally the types are mapped to JavaScript types.
-You will find this in `generated/morphir/ir/Name.ts`:
+Internally the types map to TypeScript type definitions.
+This is how a Morphir IR `Name` would be represented in `generated/morphir/ir/Name.ts`:

     export type Name = Array<string>

 You benefit from all the usual TypeScript type checking.
-For example, a Path must be a list of Name instances, so this example will not compile:
+For example, a Path must be a list of Name instances, so this example will raise an error:

     import { Morphir } from './generated/Morphir'

     const myName: Morphir.IR.Path.Path = "This is the wrong type."

-You should see an error when compiling this:
+You should see this message when compiling:

     test.ts:3:7 - error TS2322: Type 'string' is not assignable to type 'Path'.